Cat is pregnant: Everything you need to know now

 - Veterinarian's phone number : Keep it handy in case of emergency.

-Birth usually proceeds without complications.
+The birth usually proceeds without complications.
 Your cat instinctively knows what to do.
-Nevertheless, you should be prepared for emergencies.
+Nevertheless, you should be prepared for an emergency.

-- Contractions begin: Your cat begins to writhe and strain.
+- Labor begins: Your cat starts to arch her back and strain.

-- First kittens arrive: After the pushing phase, the first kitten arrives.
-Others follow at intervals of 10–60 minutes.
+- First kittens arrive: After the pushing stage, the first kitten is born.
+More follow at intervals of 10–60 minutes.

 - Cleaning: Your cat licks the kittens clean and bites through the umbilical cord.